ltonetwork/ledger-app-lto/README.md

 pip install base58
 ```

-Then enter the LTO Network app on your ledger and start the script_
+Then enter the LTO Network app on your ledger and start the script:
 ```bash
 python python/ledger-lto.py
 ```

+# Web app

+There is also a Vuejs web app project located here: https://github.com/iicc1/lto-ledger-vue